Not over yet

 Someone was covering for Amelie, he’d search who.

-The death of Cornell had been the shock – Dave could throw no light on that.
+The death of Cornell had been the shock to London – Dave could throw no light on that.
 However, there was one particularly worrying development – Haas, in an unguarded moment, had sent to one of the ring that he was sending his best operative to deal with ‘the pest’, whoever ‘the pest’ was.

-He explained that these bureaucrats, they were maniacal for dotting ‘i’s and crossing ‘t’s, whilst being inefficient in every other way, especially about money coming to them.
+Dave explained that these bureaucrats, they were maniacal for dotting ‘i’s and crossing ‘t’s, whilst being inefficient in every other way, especially about money coming to them.
 The pest might have been Penny Dalshiel herself, it might still be Laura and Amelie, it might be Dave himself.

 Miles thought about it and Laura commented, ‘You’re thinking of getting us away from the fleet, aren’t you, to protect it.’